vue-feathers/vue-feathers/readme.md

-# Vue-Feathers
+# vue-feathers

 > Realtime-frist Vue integrations for Feathers

+### What's Feathers?

+It's a server-side framework that encapsulates your DBs and other APIs as **services**.
+Services provide a simple, common syntax of just 7 functions for interfacing with your backend.

+Feathers returns all data to you as if it was from NoSQL sources:

+    [{obj1}, {obj2}, {obj3}, ...]

+### What will vue-feathers do for me?

+Vue-feathers makes it simple to access your feathers server, especially fetching and storing data in Vue components.

+The `feathers-data` and `feathers-stream` even allow you to fetch and use data without writing any JavaScript.

+Being able to offload data handling to these vue-feathers components keeps your components extremely clean.

+### Realtime-first?

+If your feathers server uses feathers-reactive and is connected to an appropriate data source such as RethinkDB, vue-feathers can tap into these realtime data streams with mixins and the `feathers-stream` component.

-### Getting Started
+## Getting Started
 ```
 npm install @vue-feathers/vue-feathers
 ```
 You'll need to set up a feathers client in your app.
 Each client is different.
-This example uses SocketIO and feathers-reactive for real-time events.
+This example client uses SocketIO and feathers-reactive for real-time events.
 ```js
 import feathers from '@feathersjs/feathers'
 import socketio from '@feathersjs/socketio-client'